 Alarm.com for Mobile

-But certainly the fact that the app is available for so many platforms makes it unique.
-If you are using your TV to access your alarm, you can watch a simultaneous video stream from multiple cameras.
-And if you prefer to use your voice, Alarm.com even allows you to arm your system using Amazon Echo.
+But certainly, the fact that the app is available for so many platforms makes it unique.
+If you’re using your TV to access your alarm, you can watch a simultaneous video stream from multiple cameras.
+And if you prefer to use your voice, Alarm.com even allows you to arm your system using Amazon Echo or Google Home.

 - 100% Wireless Equipment

 - Good for Renters (No Equipment Discount) and Homeowners